spectralDNS/shenfun/docs/source/postprocessing.rst

 shenfun (like most others) considers the first axis to be the :math:`x`-axis.
 So when opening a three-dimensional array in Paraview one needs to be aware.
 Especially when plotting vectors.
-Assume that we are working with a Navier-Stokes solver and have a three-dimensional :class:`VectorTensorProductSpace` to represent the fluid velocity::
+Assume that we are working with a Navier-Stokes solver and have a three-dimensional :class:`.VectorTensorProductSpace` to represent the fluid velocity::

     from mpi4py import MPI